admalledd/website/content/pages/mc-index.md

 **Private Servers:**
 --------------------

-Some players have donated specifically to host special servers here as well.
-Currently there are two others:
+Some players have specifically paid to host special servers here as well.
+Currently there are two other public servers:

 * "adv.admalledd.com" (if SRV records work for you, if not "mc.admalledd.com:25566") server that plays custom adventure/game maps from time to time.
 At the time of this update it is a whitelist only CTM map, email admalledd+mc@gmail.com if you wish to play.